AhmedMHAM/BusinessPlus-FCipher/README.md

 _________________________
 What FCipher is?

+Cipher application.
-Cipher application , twofish Algorithm .
+using twofish Algorithm .
 _____________________________________
 How to use this application?